Coburg, Victoria: Educational facilities

 Coburg has a variety of primary and secondary educational facilities.
-There is a special developmental school, four government primary schools (Coburg North PS, Coburg PS, Coburg West PS, Moreland PS), three Catholic primary schools and a Maronite Christian primary school.
-Australian International Academy (previously known as King Khalid Islamic College) is a private Islamic school providing primary and secondary education.
-Following a sustained local campaign, Coburg High School was reestablished in 2015 catering for years 7 to 12.
-There are other schools, including the Antonine College secondary school campus (7–12), and Mercy College for girls.
+These include four government primary schools (Coburg Primary, Coburg North Primary, Coburg West Primary, and Merri-bek Primary), three Catholic primary schools (St Bernard's, St Paul's, and the junior campus of a Maronite Catholic school, Antonine College).
+The government high school is Coburg High School, which was re-established in 2015 following a sustained local campaign.
+Neighbouring this is the Coburg campus of Bindjiroo Yaluk Community School (BYCS), previously known as Lynall Hall Community School, a small, progressive government school which offers the VCE-VM as well as VET.
+There is one Catholic High School, Mercy College for girls.
+In 2024, Coburg Special Development School, a school for students with a moderate to profound intellectual disability, as well as sensory and physical impairments and autism spectrum disorder, relocated to purpose-built premises next door to Coburg High School and Bindjiroo Yaluk Community School.

 Sport

 The suburb is home to the Coburg Lions Australian rules football club in the Victorian Football League; the suburb also is home to two Essendon District Football League clubs – West Coburg FC and Northern Saints FC.
 Coburg also has basketball, cricket, tennis, baseball, swimming, table tennis, track cycling and soccer clubs.
 One of the oldest sporting clubs in the area is the Coburg Harriers Athletic Club, which has been established for over 100 years.